Club Directory

 Rochester United – A History

-Rochester United started its first season in the Kent League very well, being in the top half of the table up till Christmas 2012, after Christmas a bad run of lost games followed and ending the season finishing fifth from bottom.
+Rochester United started its first season in the Kent League very well, being in the top half of the table up till Christmas 2012, after Christmas a bad run of lost games followed, we ended the season finishing fifth from bottom.
+For the new 2013/14 season, the league changed its name to Southern Counties East Football League.
+During the closed season the club completed outstanding works and were given their ground grading so that in season 2014/2015 they were able to enter The FA Vase for the first time.

 Click to download badge